LucDuponcheelAtGitHub/mathProblems/README.md

 # Math Problems

-My twin brither, Marc, has often has sent me an interesting math problem.
+My twin brother, Marc, has often has sent me an interesting math problem.

 From time to time I have tried to solve it using Scala code as a tool.